Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y wheels

 Another excellent trait of the Model Y is that it benefits from Tesla’s Supercharger network, which is easily the best and simplest charging infrastructure across the UK, Europe and the US.
 Route planning is a breeze thanks to the fantastic infotainment system, which shows you charging points along the way and gives you an accurate indication of the remaining charge that you’ll have once you arrive at your destination or do the round-trip.
 Better still, if you are to take a longer trip, the system will be smart enough to calculate where and for how long you’ll need to charge.
-It’s simple, intuitive and takes away the faff of finding the best route.
+It’s simple, intuitive and takes away the faff of having to find the best route.

 Read next: A list of our favourite phone holders